aclemons/emailrelay/doc/userguide.rst

 servers running in one process, named *in*, *out* and *other*.

-The *in* server is an internet-facing e-mail server with delivery to individual mailboxes accessed via POP.
-The *allow:* verifier checks the addressees in the incoming e-mails against the list of accounts on the local machine and against the given domain name; the IP address of the network connection is checked against a DNSBL database; and SpamAssassin is used to identify spam.
-System accounts are used for address verification and POP authentication.
+The *in* server is an internet-facing e-mail server with delivery to individual mailboxes that can be accessed via POP.
+The *strict:* verifier checks the addressees in the incoming e-mails against the list of accounts on the local machine and against the given domain name; the IP address of the network connection is checked against a DNSBL database; SpamAssassin is used to identify spam; and Linux PAM_ is used for POP authentication.

-The *out* server is a routing MTA_ that sends out-going e-mail messages directly to destination servers.
-It uses DNS MX queries against the system's default name servers to do the routing.
-If any e-mail messages are addressed to local users they are short-circuited and delivered directly to the *in* mailboxes.
+The *out* server is a routing MTA_ that sends outgoing e-mail messages directly to destination servers.
+It uses DNS MX queries against the local system's default name servers to do the routing.
+If any e-mail messages are addressed to local users they are short-circuited and delivered directly to their *in* mailboxes.

-The *other* server does store-and-forward to a gmail smarthost and acts as the default destination for the routing MTA.
+The *other* server does store-and-forward to a gmail smarthost and acts as the default destination for the *out* server.
 Note that in this example the gmail password is given directly on the command-line but it is normally more secure to use a separate secrets file.